The Party in Hong Kong's underground

 Nobody really knows how many Communist Party members there might be in Hong Kong, or how powerful it is.

-Hong Kong's current leader, Chief Executive Leung Chun-ying, has had to repeatedly deny rumours he is a Communist Party member.
+Hong Kong's current leader, Chief Executive Leung Chun-ying, has had to repeatedly deny rumors he is a Communist Party member.

 "I am not a member of the Communist Party.
 I am not a so-called underground member of the Communist Party.
 In fact, I'm not a member, and have not been a member, of any political party anywhere in the world," he told Reuters in 2012.